June 22, 2010

 some areas of rural

-Tradition of Reading Biblical Hebrew (BHA
+of Reading Biblical Hebrew

-PTH - Proto-Tiberian
+a) PTH - Proto-Tiberian

-C.E.)
-The developing traditional pronunciation of some circles of Aramaic speaking
+C.E.).
+This is the developing traditional pronunciation of some circles of Aramaic speaking

 Palestinian scholars when reading the Proto-Masoretic

 text of the Hebrew Bible.
-All the linguistic developments

 This tradition underlies TH and is largely deduced from the